MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-Q-Equipment-Construction-Materials-Specifications-Approval/part-160-Lifesaving-Equipment/subpart-160.027-Life-Floats-Merchant-Vessels/section-160.027-7.md

 (c) The float body must be supported so that the platform is suspended in the air by the net or equivalent supporting arrangement.
 A bag of sand, shot or similar granular material weighing 90 kg (200 lb.) must be dropped onto the center of the platform from a height of 3 m (10 ft.).
 The supporting arrangement and platform must not show any damage that would affect the serviceability of the float or platform.

-(d) As part of the buoyancy test required in § 160.010-7(e) of this chapter, the platform must be loaded with weights equal to 1/2 the rated capacity of the float.
+(d) As part of the buoyancy test required in § 160.010-7(e) of this chapter, the platform must be loaded with weights equal to1/2 the rated capacity of the float.
 There must be no damage to the supporting arrangement or platform as a result of this test.

 Note: